HCL-TECH-SOFTWARE/appscan-maven-plugin/README.md

 # Goals:

 - <b>prepare</b>:  Generates an IRX file for all jar, war, and ear projects in the build.
 The IRX file will be generated in the root project's "target" directory by default.
 - <b>analyze</b>:  Generates an IRX file for all jar, war, and ear projects in the build and submits it to the HCL AppScan on Cloud service or AppScan 360° for analysis.
-This task requires an API key, secret, and application ID (additional parameters serviceUrl and acceptssl would be needed for AppScan 360°).
+This task requires an API key, secret, and application ID.
+Additional parameters serviceUrl and acceptssl are needed for AppScan 360°.
 The IRX file will be generated in the root project's "target" directory by default.
 - <b>listTargets</b>:  Lists the targets that will be included in the generated .irx file.

 # Usage: